pavithraB-wec/todo-app/README.md

 Remove any task quickly using the delete button.

 ### ✔ Mark as Completed
-Click the ✔ icon to mark tasks as done (line-through effect).
+Click the ✔ icon to mark tasks as done.

 ### ✔ Task Categories
 Choose categories such as: